longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

     - double
     - none or (time)
-    - Altitude of the instrument above the geoid (i.e. the orthometric height), using the WGS84 ellipsoid and EGM2008 geoid model.
+    - Altitude of the instrument above the geoid (i.e. the orthometric height), using the WGS84 ellipsoid and EGM2008 geoid model [#f2]_.
 For a scanning radar this is the altitude of the centre of rotation of the antenna.

+.. [#f2] This definition is more specific than that given in the CfRadial-1.4 specification and aligns with that used in CfRadial-2.1.

 Sweep Variables
 ===============